 If you are looking for a guarantee that all password managers are 100% foolproof, then we would be wrong.

 There isn’t a piece of software – online or offline – that is completely secure.
 Even though we cannot give 100% assurance for every password manager there is, it is wiser to use a reliable one rather than not using one at all.

 Password managers are secure, encrypted vaults.
-Many offer their users a random, secure password generator feature.
+Also, many offer their users a random, secure password generator feature.
 This password generator helps in generating secure, hashed, and completely random passwords.